mar1shell/Rabraghib-Tribute/README.md

 # Rabraghib Tribute

+## Hosting

+This project is hosted on GitHub Pages.
+You can view it [here](https://mar1shell.github.io/Rabraghib-Tribute/).

 ## Overview

 **Rabraghib Tribute** is a fun and lighthearted project created as a tribute to a friend, Rabya Raghib.
 This project demonstrates the use of HTML and CSS to build a responsive, satirical tribute page.
 The page is designed to celebrate Rabya's fictional achievements and humorous qualities, showcasing skills and creativity with web design.